berres2002/ACE_talks/README.md

 ## Navigation
 You will find materials *per academic semester* with directory names like `spring_24/` with individal talks with directory naming scheme `/Topic_PresenterName_MMDD/`.

+## Talk Recordings

+Most talks hosted here have recordings posted on YouTube.
+Links to recordings are found in the `README.md` file in a talk's directory.
+This is also displayed below the directory contents with the title of the talk hyperlinked and the written out video URL.
+All recordings are unlisted at this time.

 ## Installing Specific Files

 You can download individual files, like `.pdf` or `.ipynb` files, without cloning this repository using the download button when viewing a file.
 The button is found at the top right of the file viewer.
 It is shown below as a down arrow in a tray.